Oklahoma

 Oklahoma imposes a sales and use tax on religious organizations’ sales and only provides exemptions for churches.

-Oklahoma imposes a sales and use tax on religious organizations’ purchases and only provides exemptions for churches.
+Oklahoma imposes a sales and use tax on religious organizations’ purchases and only provides exemptions for organizations such as churches.

 Oklahoma imposes property tax but, upon application, generally provides an exemption to religious organizations for property used for religious and/or charitable purposes.